Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-02-25-getting-off-of-mamp.md

 ---
-title: Vagrant and Apache
+title: Getting Off of MAMP
-topics: [Getting Off of MAMP, Configuring Apache Virtual Hosts]
+topics: [Getting Off of MAMP]
-description: This is the very first Servers for Hackers newsletter.
-We'll get off of MAMP, and into Vagrant and setting up Apache!
+description: We'll get off of MAMP, and into Vagrant, along with setting up Apache!
 ---

-This is the very first Servers for Hackers newsletter.
-As one of the main goals of this newsletter is to get those less experienced on the server side of things get their feet wet, we'll start with some basics.

-First, we'll discuss getting off of MAMP (or WAMP/XAMP for that matter) and start using a Virtual Machine.
-Then we'll talk about configuring Apache virtual hosts, as it's commonly a next step after installing Apache.

----

-<a name="getting-off-mamp" id="getting-off-mamp"></a>

 # Getting Off of MAMP